raphael-group/hatchet/docs/source/doc_count_reads_fw.md

 ## Output

-count-reads produces three tab-separated files: the first contains the read counts for every genomic bin in every tumor sample (raw counts not normalized), the second contains the read counts for every genomic bin the matched-normal sample (raw counts not normalized), and the third contains a list of the genomic positions that have been identified as germline heterozygous SNPs in the matched-normal sample.
+count-reads-fw produces three tab-separated files: the first contains the read counts for every genomic bin in every tumor sample (raw counts not normalized), the second contains the read counts for every genomic bin the matched-normal sample (raw counts not normalized), and the third contains a list of the genomic positions that have been identified as germline heterozygous SNPs in the matched-normal sample.

 | Name | Description |
 |------|-------------|